Reinforcement Learning Algorithms#

 Original Implementation: sfujim/TD3

 Every \(d\) iterations, which is implemented with the train_freq, the policy is updated with respect to \(Q_{\theta_1}\) following the deterministic policy gradient algorithm (Silver et al., 2014).
-TD3 is summarized in the following picture from the others of the original paper (Fujimoto, Hoof and Meger, 2018).
+TD3 is summarized in the following picture from the authors of the original paper (Fujimoto, Hoof and Meger, 2018).

 The steps in the algorithm are translated to implementations in ASSUME in the following way.